 - If you have food allergies, please let us know upon making a booking, we will try to avoid and make alternative tastings for you.

 - Children aged 12 or above is considered as a full paying person.

 - Children under 12 years old are free

 - Maximum 2 children (age 0-6 years old) can be accompanied by 2 paying adults

-- Minimum numbers of 2 paying adults is required.
-There is a possibility of cancellation after confirmation if there is not enough passengers to meet requirements.
+- Minimum numbers of 2 paying adults are required.
+There is a possibility of cancellation after confirmation if there are not enough passengers to meet requirements.
 In the event of this occurring, you will be offered an alternative or full refund.